How to Stop Feeling Overwhelmed: an Ultimate Guide

-Do you sometimes feel like you you cannot do anything - your to-do list scares you and instead of starting your next task, you are sitting there staring at one thing, in a semi-trance state?
+Do you sometimes feel like you cannot do anything?
+The benign to-do list seems scarier than the boogeyman.
+And instead of starting your next task, you are sitting there staring at something on the wall in a semi-trance state.

 It's called emotional overwhelm.

 When I feel this way, I always imagine steam coming out of my ears.
 It does lift my mood a bit but does not help to progress much.

 You feel overwhelmed when you are near consumed by an intense emotion that is not easy to snap out of.
 According to GoodTherapy, it affects your ability to 'think and act rationally'.